livescorefeed-net/api-docs/README.md

 Official docs of the live sport data XML API of LivescoreFeed.net

-## Building URLs with custom GET parameters
+## Building URLs custom parameters

-In order to get our livescore data you need to build a corresponding URL with GET parameters, specifying what data to be retrieved.
+In order to get our livescore data you need to build a URL with certain parameters, specifying what data to be retrieved.

 ## General API Information